Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 - `multiplier`: the multiplier that needs to be applied to the values;
 - `data`: a list of `[timestamp,value]` pairs.
 The values have to be multiplied by the `multiplier`.

 The `multiplier` parameter allows for sending scaled data to the client when necessary.
-The values of many datasets are rather small numbers when expressed in standard units like W/m^2, thus scaling them allows for more floating-point precision in the response to the client.
+The values of many datasets are rather small numbers when expressed in standard units like W/m², thus scaling them allows for more floating-point precision in the response to the client.

 The timestamps are with respect to Unix epoch.
 There is a guarantee that the data is sent ordered by timestamp.

 The timeline API is implemented on the server side as several PHP scripts that forward the data requests to the relevant backend timeline storage service and format the JSON response for the JHelioviewer client.
+The current backend services are based on ODI and STAFF.

 ## HEK Services API ##

 This API is described at <http://solar.stanford.edu/hekwiki/ApplicationProgrammingInterface>.

+A similar API was implemented for the COMESEP alert caching server.

-## Geometry Services API ##
+## GeometryService API ##

 The `GeometryService` is a REST network service which can return JSON and MessagePack (<https://msgpack.org>) encoded responses.
 For example, given the following request: